The notification has been sent to all contributors by March 2 with the subject "TFEC9 Abstract Review Notification: TFEC9-XXXX".

-The auto-reply mail could not be delivered to some e-mail addresses and some domains due to misspelling or filter-setting of servers.
-If you have not received the auto-reply mail after your abstract submission, please check the status of your submission by logging into the submission system.
+The notification mail could not be delivered to some e-mail addresses and some domains due to possible misspelling in the registered e-mail address or filtering by recipient's server.
+If you have not received the notification mail, please check the status of your submission by logging into the submission system.
 Thank you!

 |• Dec.
 05, 2016||Plenary Lectures page.|